 BARCELONA: Online adspend rose by 14.5% in Europe last year, with Russia outperforming the rest of the region's major markets by a considerable margin, IAB Europe has said.

-from 26 markets, the trade body's latest AdEx Benchmark report suggested the internet ad sector was worth €20.9bn in 2011, equivalent to a 20% share of adspend across all media.
+Based on data from 26 markets, the trade body's latest AdEx Benchmark report suggested the internet ad sector was worth €20.9bn in 2011, equivalent to a 20% share of adspend across all media.

 According to the organisation, the web thus vastly outperformed traditional media in 2011, as the latter channel witnessed a modest lift of 0.8%.